aryan-0302/bookStore/README.md

-This is a Bookstore application built using Node.js and Express.js.The project includes user authentication, database management.
+This is a Bookstore fullstack application built using Node.js and Express.js.The project includes user authentication, database management.
 Also have user registration and authentication(with hashed passwords).